reAIM-Lab/ehr_foundation_model_benchmark/README.md

 we extract patient representations at the prediction time, train a logistic regression model using 5-fold cross-validation on the extracted features and corresponding labels, and report the AUROC on the held-out test.
 To ensure consistency, we use a fixed random seed for shuffling samples and fitting the logistic regression model.

+The hyperlink may not due to anonymization, please refresh the page after clicking the link or go to the corresponding README manually

 - MOTOR: [MOTOR Pipeline instructions](src/ehr_foundation_model_benchmark/evaluations/motor/README.md)
 - CEHR-BERT: [CEHR-BERT Pipeline instructions](src/ehr_foundation_model_benchmark/evaluations/cehrbert/README.md)